entando/entando-docs/vuepress/docs/v7.0/tutorials/README.md

 :::

-Check out the learning paths below to start, with varying levels of experience and needs for the developer.
+Check out the learning paths below with varying levels of experience and needs for the developer.

 ## Frontend Development